Mr-PauI/Walnut-CGB/README.md

 <img width="128" height="128" alt="WalnutCGB" src="https://github.com/user-attachments/assets/77e4290b-858b-4f64-bf6a-69d56f76c8e1" />

 It includes all DMG updates from its main branch as well as the CGB support fork integrated into it.
-Additional bugs have been fixed and, when appropriate, have been submitted as patches upstream to the Peanut-GB project.
+Additional bugs have been fixed and, when appropriate, have been submitted upstream to the Peanut-GB project in the [upstream-changes](https://github.com/Mr-PauI/Walnut-CGB/tree/upstream-changes) branch.

 ## Features